-Are you ready to add more whole grain barley recipes to your cooking routine?
-An easy to make no-stir barley risotto delivers lots of comfort and flavor.
+Are you ready to add more whole grain barley recipes to your dinner routine?
+This fuss-free no-stir barley risotto delivers lots of comfort and flavor.
 I hope it will win you over to team barley!
-This delicious and nutritious no-stir barley risotto is loaded with asparagus, mushrooms, and pearl barley in a creamy cheese sauce.
+This delicious and nutritious mushroom barley risotto is a flavorfully enhanced with asparagus, mushrooms, and pearl barley in a creamy cheese sauce.

 A bowl filled with creamy pearl barley topped with sauteed mushrooms and asparagus.